 - For non-Swedish citizens: copy indicating your residency status in EU to validate your tuition fee exemption.

 (Please note that the language requirement refers to upper secondary school equivalent and not EASA ELP)

-If there are more qualified applications than there are seats available, applicants are ranked by hours of flight time as pilot in approved multi pilot flight operations.
+If there are more qualified applications than there are seats available, the seats are allocated as follows:

 The normal study pace is set to half time, 50%.
 After admission to the programme, it is possible to apply for an individual study plan set to full time, 100%, depending on availability.

 An individual study plan is drawn up for each student admitted to a later part of a program.
 For the Bachelor Programme in Aviation we use a joint study plan according to the plan below.

 During the four terms of the education at half-time the following courses are held